nicstrisc/nicstrisc.github.io/_pages/about.md

 News
 ------
-Apr 2024 - One paper accepted in IEEE T-BIOM:
+Apr 2024 - One paper accepted in IEEE T-BIOM
 Apr 2024 - I will be Area Chair for NeurIPS 2024
 Mar 2024 - One paper accepted at CVPR 2024
 Feb 2024 - One paper accepted at ISBI 2024